PDF files require a PDF viewer.

 - Student organizations may use the following statement on cards and stationary: (Organization Name) is a registered student organization at South Texas College.

 Prior to departure, the appropriate travel documentation must be completed and approved by the Department of Student Activities and Wellness.
-Travel documentation must be submitted a minimum of 15 business days in advance.
-Only recognized student organizations are eligible for travel.
+Travel documentation must be submitted a minimum of 15 business days in advance (30 days for air travel).
+Only active student organizations are eligible for travel.

-- If traveling out of state, the Student Organization Travel Authorization form must also be approved by the Vice President for Student Affairs and Enrollment Management.
+- If traveling out of state, VP for Student Affairs and Enrollment Management approval is required.

-- Detailed information regarding travel is available at the Business Office web site.
-For assistance in completing documentation contact the Department of Student Activities and Wellness.
+For assistance in completing documentation or travel rules, contact the Department of Student Activities and Wellness, Pecan at 956-872-3530.

 - Drivers must have at least eight hours of sleep before each day of driving.
 Driver must pull over in a safe location if they become drowsy and let someone else drive (if they meet the requirements to drive).

-- Drivers are encouraged to drive only during daylight hours.
-There should be no driving between the hours of 11:00 p.m. and 5 a.m.
+- There should be no driving between 11 p.m. and 5 a.m.

-- Total daily driving time should not exceed 12 hours without a sleep break at a motel, camp site or other appropriate location.
+- Total daily driving time should not exceed 8 hours without a sleep break at a hotel.

-- Do not exceed the posted speed limit and slow down if adverse weather conditions exist.
+- Do not exceed the posted speed limit and slow down in adverse weather conditions.

 - Do not overload the vehicle with equipment.
 Equipment must be properly secured.

-- Plan routes out in advance and caravan whenever possible.
+- Plan routes in advance and caravan whenever possible.

 - Do not consume, possess, or transport alcoholic beverages or illegal drugs.